Shopify vs Amazon: Which Platform Should UK Fashion Brands Choose?

 Shopify: you build and own a destination.
 Every visit to your store, every purchase, every email address, every review — you own all of it.
 The customer relationship is yours.
 The data is yours.
 The brand experience is entirely within your control.
 The challenge is that you must generate every visitor yourself — Shopify brings no audience.

 Amazon: you access a marketplace.
 Amazon’s 30+ million UK active customers can discover your product through search.
 The challenge is that Amazon owns the customer relationship.
-You receive an order notification — not a customer.
+You receive an order notification, not a customer.
 Amazon’s terms prohibit direct customer contact outside the platform.
 The data stays with Amazon.

-What guides get wrong: Shopify vs Amazon is presented as a traffic problem — Amazon has traffic, Shopify does not.
+What guides get wrong: Shopify vs Amazon is presented as a traffic problem — Amazon has traffic, Shopify doesn’t.
 That framing misses the structural point.
 Amazon has traffic and keeps the customer.
 Shopify requires traffic investment and gives you the customer permanently.
 Those are different commercial models with different long-term economics, not different solutions to the same problem.

 Fee Structures: The True Cost of Each Platform